Zanuti: Company restructuring

-Masuda Takashi, one of Japanese leading industrialists and investors of that era, was amongst the opponents of a growing western control over the Port of Yokohama, attempting multiple times to acquire the European Trading firms left in a dire situation after the cancelation of the O-yatoi Gaikokujin program.
+Masuda Takashi, one of the leading Japanese industrialists and investors of that era, was amongst the opponents of a growing western control over the Port of Yokohama, attempting multiple times to acquire the European Trading firms left in a dire situation after the cancelation of the O-yatoi Gaikokujin program.

-Albert Favre Zanuti would eventually retire in 1911 and sell the rights to his business and trading operations to Japanese trading firm 'Mitsui Trading Company' led by Masuda Takashi (a firm still operating today as one of the largest Japanese conglomerate groups Mitsui & Co.)
+Zanuti eventually retired in 1911, and sold the rights to his business and trading operations to Japanese trading firm Mitsui Trading Company, led by Masuda Takashi (a firm still operating today as one of the largest Japanese conglomerate groups Mitsui & Co.).

 Over the course of the next several decades, the company continued to provide watchmaking services within the Japanese market, as both retailer and service center to several high-end Swiss brands.

 Recent developments

 From 1995 to 2005, Zanuti's retail business suffered strong financial difficulties, particularly in the beginning of the 21st century when it faced thousands of new competitors worldwide in the form of digital stores and online marketplaces.
 This wave of digital sellers dramatically increased market supply, crushing profit margins for the traditional 'brick and mortar' retailers, which had to bear high fixed costs in real estate leases and sales staff.

 The revenue from watchmaking services was also strongly impacted as most Swiss brands brought their after-sales services in-house, dropping retailers and agents in favor of their own service centers.

 This combination ultimately dictated the collapse of an already struggling retail business, leading the company to seek alternative business models to stay relevant in its watchmaking segment.

 In 2006, the company started manufacturing its own mechanical watches, selling them in retail stores across Europe and Japan, and ultimately shipping worldwide from 2017.